glortho/pr-size-helper-action/README.md

   - `XL`: 500
   - `XXL`: 1000

-- `DIGEST_ISSUE_REPO`: The location of the digest issue, by default the digest issue will be created and updated in the repo where the action is configured.
-If you would like the digest issue to be created and updated in a repo outside of where the action is configured, set this to the url of the repo (e.g. "https://github.com/octokit/core.js") **This requires ACCESS_TOKEN to be configured.**

-- `ACCESS_TOKEN`: This is a [GitHub personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with the `repo` scope, stored as a [secret](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) in the repo where this action is configured.
+- `AUTHOR_LOGINS`: This is a space-delimited list of GitHub usernames matching PR authors for whom this action will run.
+Any PRs authored by users not included in this list (or part of an enabled team -- see below) will be skipped.

-- `TEAMS`: This a space-delimited string of [team](https://docs.github.com/en/organizations/organizing-members-into-teams/about-teams) slugs, that restricts this workflow from running any time that the PR author is not a member of one of the specified teams.
+- `TEAMS`: (Note: Not yet functional.)
+This a space-delimited string of [team](https://docs.github.com/en/organizations/organizing-members-into-teams/about-teams) slugs, that restricts this workflow from running any time that the PR author is not a member of one of the specified teams.
 The owning organization for each team is assumed to be the the owner of the repository that acts as the base of the newly opened pull request.